nourhamdyy1/Hard-Margin-SMO-Implementation/README.md

 and the goal is to find a hyperplane that maximizes the margin between two classes.

 Table of Contents
-Introduction
-Dependencies
-Dataset
-Algorithm Details
-Usage
-Results and Visualization
+Introduction- Dependencies -Dataset -Algorithm Details -Usage -Results and Visualization -License
-License